BrijeshKarra/SQL_PROJECT/README.md

  # Conclusions
 Results from the Analysis:
-1. **Top-Paying Data Analyst Jobs:** The highest-paying jobs for data analysts that allow remote work offer a wide range of salaries with the highest being at $650,000!
+1. **Top-Paying Data Analyst Jobs:** The highest-paying jobs for data analysts that allow remote work offer a wide range of salaries with the highest being at $650,000, while the highest salary for the non-remote postion is 400,000.
 2. **Skills for Top-Paying Jobs:** The high-paying data analyst jobs require advanced proficiency in SQL, suggesting it’s a critical skill for earning a top salary.
 3. **Most In-Demand Skills:** SQL is also the most demanded skill in the data analyst job market, thus making it essential for job seekers.
 4. **Skills with Higher Salaries:** Specialized skills, such as SVN and Solidity, are associated with the highest average salaries, indicating a premium on niche expertise.